ansible/workshops/README.md

 # SELF-PACED EXERCISES:

   * [Vagrant Demo](vagrant-demo) - Self-paced networking exercises that can be run on your personal laptop

-# SLACK
-Do you like Slack?
-So do we! [click to join our ansiblenetwork slack](https://join.slack.com/t/ansiblenetwork/shared_invite/enQtMzEyMTcxMTE5NjM3LWIyMmQ4YzNhYTA4MjA2OTRhZDQzMTZkNWZlN2E3NzhhMWQ5ZTdmNmViNjk2M2JkYzJjODhjMjVjMGUxZjc2MWE)

 ---
 ![Red Hat Ansible Automation](images/rh-ansible-automation.png)